Hair Loss After Metabolic & Bariatric Surgery or Significant Weight Loss

 - Although biotin deficiency is rare, the signs and symptoms can result in thinning hair and hair loss.

-Both of these products have been formulated to replenish specific nutrients that can help prevent or minimize your hair loss.
-Click on the links below to view these products.
+Both of these products have been formulated to replenish specific nutrients that can support healthy hair.
+Click on the links below to view these products.*

-Our bariatric supplements are formulated specifically for Bariatric Surgeries including Sleeve Gastrectomy, Gastric Bypass, Lap Band, and Intra-gastric Balloon patients.
-They are perfectly fine for non bariatric patients as well.
+Our bariatric supplements are formulated for those who have undergone ASMBS-endorsed procedures, including Sleeve Gastrectomy, Gastric Bypass, Lap Band, and Intra-gastric Balloon patients.
+They can also be enjoyed by individuals who have not had metabolic and bariatric surgery under the advisement of a healthcare provider.*

 Your hair may be fragile after a gastric sleeve.
 Comb and brush it gently.
 Don’t wash or dry it roughly.
 Avoid heat-styling and bleach.

-Look for shampoos, conditioners, and treatments to strengthen your hair and promote growth.
+Look for shampoos, conditioners, and treatments to strengthen your hair.
 This will help prevent further breakage.

 If you already have this problem after gastric surgery, ask your hairstylist about styles that work well for thin hair.
 Start supplementing your diet as soon as possible.
 Good nutrition is still the best way to protect your hair.*